StarRocks/docs/sql-reference/sql-functions/bitmap-functions/bitmap_max.md

 ## Description

 Get the maximum value in the bitmap.
-If bitmap is null, return null.
-If bitmap is empty, return 0 by default.
+If the bitmap is null, the return value is null.
+If the bitmap is empty, the default return value is 0.

 ## Syntax